hydroserver2/hydroserver-sensorthings/README.md

-# Django HydroThings (WIP)
+# HydroServer SensorThings (WIP)

-The Django HydroThings Python package is an extension that helps implement the OGC SensorThings API specification in Django.
+The HydroServer Django SensorThings Python package is an extension that helps implement the OGC SensorThings API specification in Django.
 The package is primarily built on top of the  [Django Ninja REST Framework](https://github.com/vitalik/django-ninja).

 ## Installation

-You can install Django HydroThings using pip:
+You can install HydroServer SensorThings using pip:

 ```
 pip install django-hydrothings